 What is diamond fluorescence?
-Diamonds under black light or UV light glows blue or white are fake or real?
-These are the most common questions people ask me from Japan, United States, Singapore & Hong Kong.
+Diamonds under blacklight or UV light glows blue or white are fake or real?
+These are the most common questions people ask us about fluorescent diamonds.

 What is Diamond Fluorescence?

-Diamond fluorescence, refer to the effect of UV light on a diamond.
-When a diamond is exposed to ultraviolet light (also known as black light) it glows blue.
-Sometimes you might see another colour too like yellow, green, red & white, but blue is the most common fluorescent colour in a diamond.
+Diamond fluorescence refers to the effect of UV light on a diamond.
+When a diamond is exposed to ultraviolet light (also known as blacklight), it glows blue.
+Sometimes you might see another color too like yellow, green, red & white, but blue is the most common fluorescent color in a diamond.

-Let’s make it more simple for understanding diamond fluorescence.
-When you stand under blue light or ultraviolet light in nightclub your teeth sometimes glow white looks more bright.
+Let’s make it simple to understanding diamond fluorescence.
+When you stand under blue light or ultraviolet light in the nightclub, your teeth sometimes glow white looks more bright.
 Similarly, when a diamond is placed under black light, it glows.
-However, not all diamonds have fluorescence, some are fluorescent free called as “None” in GIA diamond report.
+However, not all diamonds have fluorescence, some are fluorescent free called “None” in the GIA diamond report.
 Only 30% to 35% of diamonds have fluorescence.

-Labs describe fluorescence by its intensity or strength of diamond’s reaction when sourced to UV light.
-Below are the 5 types of diamond fluorescence you will find on GIA diamond certificate.
+Labs describe fluorescence by its intensity or strength of the diamond’s reaction when sourced to UV light.
+Below are the five types of diamond fluorescence you will find on the GIA diamond certificate.

 - None Fluorescence – Diamonds with no fluorescence